TeamProductionSystem/Momentors_Backend/README.md

 **Note:** Docker and Docker Desktop are required to be installed on your machine for this method.
 You will also need to have your .env file set up.

-Update `requirements.txt` with any newly added installs:
+Create or update `requirements.txt` with any new plugins from Pipfile:

 ```bash
 pipenv requirements > requirements.txt